 - Juice of 1 lime

-- 1 small red onion chopped into fine strips or eighths
+- 1 small red onion, stalks cut into slices

-- 1 teaspoon of salt (more may be necessary)
+- 1 teaspoon salt, (more may be necessary)

 - Prep chicken: Cut the chicken into small pieces and place in a bowl that has a lid.
 Season the chicken pieces with the lime juice.